MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-help-and-support.md

 Your [!INCLUDE[prodshort](includes/prodshort.md)] reselling partner will help you with technical support. [!INCLUDE[prodshort](includes/prodshort.md)] is sold through partners, and this section makes it easy for you to contact your reselling partner if they have submitted their support contact details.
 If your [!INCLUDE[prodshort](includes/prodshort.md)] partner then cannot resolve the problem, they will raise a support ticket with Microsoft.

 > [!NOTE]
 > This section is only available if you have paid for a [!INCLUDE [prodshort](includes/prodshort.md)] subscription.
 If you have signed up for a trial and have not yet purchased [!INCLUDE[prodshort](includes/prodshort.md)], you do not have a reselling partner, and you cannot contact the Microsoft support team.
 You can find a [!INCLUDE[prodshort](includes/prodshort.md)] partner on the [I'm looking for a solution provider](https://go.microsoft.com/fwlink/?linkid=2038145) page.
+For more information, see [How do I find a reselling partner?](across-faq.md#findpartner).

 ### <a name="support-contacts"></a>Support contacts